davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   When not using an ``asmSymbolicName``, use the (zero-based) position of the operand in the list of operands in the assembler template.
-For example if there are three output operands, use %0 in the template to refer to the first,
-  %1 for the second, and %2 for the third.
+For example if there are three output operands, use :samp:`%0` in the template to refer to the first, :samp:`%1` for the second, and :samp:`%2` for the third.

 constraint
   A string constant specifying constraints on the placement of the operand; See :ref:`constraints`, for details.

-  Output constraints must begin with either = (a variable overwriting an existing value) or + (when reading and writing).
-When using =, do not assume the location contains the existing value on entry to the ``asm``, except when the operand is tied to an input; see :ref:`Input Operands <inputoperands>`.
+  Output constraints must begin with either :samp:`=` (a variable overwriting an existing value) or :samp:`+` (when reading and writing).
+When using :samp:`=`, do not assume the location contains the existing value on entry to the ``asm``, except when the operand is tied to an input; see :ref:`Input Operands <inputoperands>`.

   After the prefix, there must be one or more additional constraints (see :ref:`constraints`) that describe where the value resides.
-Common constraints include r for register and m for memory.
+Common constraints include :samp:`r` for register and :samp:`m` for memory.
   When you list more than one possible location (for example, ``"=rm"``), the compiler chooses the most efficient one based on the current context.
   If you list as many alternates as the ``asm`` statement allows, you permit